NikiSura/UserProfileManagement/README.md

 1. Users can access the system via the web interface or Telegram bot.

 2. In the web interface, users can register, log in, and manage their profiles.
-They can also upload profile pictures.

-3. Users interacting with the Telegram bot can perform actions such as retrieving their profile information, editing details, and receiving notifications.
+3. Users interacting with the Telegram bot can perform actions such as retrieving their profile information, editing details, and creating profiles.

 ## 6. Features

-- User registration and authentication.
+- User registration
-- Profile creation, editing, and picture uploads.
+- Profile creation, editing, deleting, and updating
 - Chat-based interaction with the Telegram bot.
 - Notifications and updates through Telegram.
-- Admin panel for user management (accessible through the web interface).
+- user management accessible through the web interface.

 ## 7. Deployment

 The system can be deployed in a cloud-based or on-premises environment.
 Specific deployment instructions can be found in the project's respective documentation.

-## 8. Contributing

-Contributions to the User Profile Management project are welcome!
-Please refer to the [contribution guidelines](CONTRIBUTING.md) for details on how to contribute.

 ## Authors